THE HOLOS SOCIAL PURPOSE

 We are pioneering new ways to end modern-day slavery:

-- We employ survivors of slavery in West Sussex and London in partnership with local anti-slavery charitable referral partners Orchards UK and Caritas.
+- We employ survivors of slavery in West Sussex and London in partnership with local anti-slavery charitable referral partners Orchards and Caritas.

 - 25% of our original founders’ shares were set aside to create The HOLOS Foundation – charitable body currently in set-up phase with trustees, focused on rehabilitation for survivors of Modern Slavery and Human Trafficking in the UK.